ruggeri/tech-notes/programming-languages/garbage-collection.md

 `objC` is white.

 What we see is that the runtime must run some code for every reference assignment.
 This is called a *write barrier*.
-This has little/nothing to do with memory barriers/fencing from multiprocessor computing.
+This has little-to-nothing to do with memory barriers/fencing from multiprocessor computing.
 It's just a name for the function we run on reference assignment.
 We cannot allow "raw" reference assignment.
 This kind of write barrier is also called a *Dijkstra barrier* after Dijkstra:

 ```
-# Dijkstra Barrier
+# "Precise" Dijkstra Barrier
-write_barrier(objA, objC):
+write_barrier(objA, field_name, objC):
     if marking_is_active
        and is_black(objA)
        and is_white(objC):
            shade_gray(objC)

+    objA.set_field(field_name, objC)
 ```

 This ensures that `objC` will be retained.

+### Optimization: Conservative Dijkstra Barrier

-It is usually cheap to test `is_white`, since this is normally reflected as a marker bit in the object header being zero.
+It is usually cheap to test `is_white`, since this is normally reflected as a marker bit in the object header (or a side bitmap) being zero.
 But distinguishing black and gray can be more expensive.
-In typical implementations, black and gray objects both have the marker bit popped.
-What makes an object gray is its presence in a workqueue of objects for the tracer to examine.
-It typically isn't easy to test for inclusion in the queue.
+In typical implementations, black and gray objects both have the marker bit set.
+Often what makes an object gray (rather than black) is its presence in a workqueue of objects for the tracer to examine.
+It typically isn't cheap/easy to test for inclusion in the queue.

-Thus, a "conservative" optimization is:
+Thus, a "conservative" optimization that shades more objects (and potentially "floats" more garbage), is:

 ```
-# Dijkstra Barrier
+# "Conservative" Dijkstra Barrier
-write_barrier(objA, field, objC):
+write_barrier(objA, field_name, objC):
     if marking_is_active
        and !is_white(objA)
        and is_white(objC):
            shade_gray(objC)

-    objA.set_field(field, objC)
+    objA.set_field(field_name, objC)
 ```

 This shades `objC` even if `objA` is merely gray.
 This means that `objC` will not be collected even if all references to `objC` are removed before `objA` is examined.
-This optimization introduces another pathway by which garbage can fail to be collected this cycle.
+This optimization introduces another pathway by which garbage can fail to be collected this cycle ("float").

-It is also valid to regray the *parent* `objA` instead of the child `objC`.
+It would also be valid to regray the *parent* `objA` instead of the child `objC`.
 This involves re-examining all the fields of `objA`, which tends to be more expensive.
-I suppose if (1) we expect many modifications to the references of `objA`, (2) AND most of the objects assigned become garbage, (3) AND we can de-duplicate gray assignments (don't need to rescan `objA` one more time for each modification), (4) THEN maybe regraying `objA` could be worth it...
-But this is not the canonical approach.

-**Modification to Stack Root Set**
+There's also a danger that GC cannot ever complete if we keep transitioning objects from black to gray.
+But this strategy could float less garbage.

+### Final Root Set Re-Scan

-At the start of tracing, we gray everything on the stack.
+At the start of tracing, we gray everything on the stack (and in registers and globals et cetera).
 That is our initial root set.

 We talked about how we gray objects as references are stored at black objects.

-But what about changes to the *stack set*?
-At the end of tracing, we cannot collect an object if it is still referred to from the stack.
+But what about changes to the *root set*?
+At the end of tracing, we cannot collect an object if it is still referred to from the stack or other root set location.

-Unlike objects stored in the heap, we don't really want to gray every object that gets stored onto the stack.
-Stack frames are constantly popping so most of these references will be lost soon.
-Objects can only survive long-term if they are stored in the heap.
+It's one thing to gray references stored in the heap.
+But we may especially not want to gray every object that gets stored onto the stack as soon as it is stored.
+For instance: stack frames are constantly popping so most of these references will be lost soon.
+Most objects can usually only survive long-term if they are stored in the heap.

-The typical solution is this: gray the stack at tracing start.
+The typical solution is this: "gray the stack/root set" at tracing start.
 This is our "root set" to trace from.
 Now, trace fully, incrementally.
 Last, *stop the world*.
-Examine the stack and gray everything.
-Drain the gray queues.
+Examine the stack/root set and gray any referenced white objects.
+Trace, and drain the gray queues.
 Hopefully this stop is brief if there isn't a lot of as-yet-untraced data that can be reached from the stack.

-This last stack re-scan is sort of like if we re-marked the "black" stack as "gray", instead of marking every object assigned into a black stack as gray.
+This last stack re-scan is sort of like if we re-marked the "black" stack as "gray" on modification, instead of marking every object assigned into a black stack as gray.
 But we "batch" and "coalesce" the constant marking of the stack, and only examine it one more time: at the end of tracing.

 ## Snapshot-At-The-Beginning (SATB)